cakephp/docs/en/appendices/3-6-migration-guide.rst

   only the first page could be sorted by more than one column.
 Furthermore, sort conditions defined in the query string are *prepended* to the default order parameters now instead of fully replacing the default ordering.
+* Shell classes will now throw exceptions when task classes cannot be found.
+  Previously invalid tasks would be silently ignored.
+* CakePHP internals now chain exceptions where possible, allowing root causes of errors to be exposed.

 ORM
 ========